WyChurch/Compiler/README.md

 # Compiler For mC

-This is the repository for CS 4318 Compiler Construction
+This is the repository for CS 4318 Compiler Construction @ Texas State University
 _______________________________________________________________________________________________________________

 ## **IMPORTANT**